Brutus Beefcake: Parasailing accident and return (1990–1993)

-In early 1993, Beefcake once again returned to the WWF, appearing on Monday Night Raw.
+Beefcake once again returned to the WWF on the February 1, 1993 episode of Monday Night Raw.
 Beefcake's facial injury was used in an angle with Money Inc. (Ted DiBiase and Irwin R. Schyster).
-In what was billed as Beefcake's "comeback match", he defeated DiBiase on Raw by disqualification when DiBiase and Schyster double-teamed him.
-Schyster then tried to reinjure Beefcake, hitting him with a steel briefcase.
+In what was billed as Beefcake's "comeback match", he defeated DiBiase on Raw by disqualification when DiBiase and IRS double-teamed him.
+IRS then tried to reinjure Beefcake, hitting him with a steel briefcase.
 Longtime heel manager (and manager of Money Inc.) Jimmy Hart turned face by trying to stop his team from hurting Beefcake, and Hulk Hogan returned to the WWF after a one-year hiatus.
 Hogan and Beefcake teamed for the first time since December 1989, as The Mega-Maniacs, with Hart as their manager.
 The Mega-Maniacs (with Beefcake wearing a protective facemask) challenged Money Inc. for the Tag Team Championship at WrestleMania IX. and, though gaining some revenge, lost via disqualification.
 WrestleMania IX was Leslie's final wrestling appearance on WWF television, although he remained active on the house show circuit.
 He teamed with Hogan in multiple matches against Money Inc. in June 1993, winning by disqualification.
 He also defeated Masa Saito on May 3 in Fukuoka, Japan.
 Following a final tour of Europe from July 9 to August 6, (defeating Terry Taylor in eight straight matches), Leslie left the WWF.

 Independent circuit (1993–1997)

 After leaving WWF, Beefcake wrestled for a few appearances in New Japan Pro-Wrestling.
-On April 16, 1994 Beefcake defeated Nailz for the WWWA Heavyweight Title.
-Then on April 13, 1996 he defeated Jim Neidhart for IPWA.
-He lost to his former tag partner Greg Valentine on May 31, 1997 for Wrestling International Pro.
+On April 16, 1994, Beefcake defeated Nailz for the WWWA Heavyweight Title.
+Then on April 13, 1996, he defeated Jim Neidhart for IPWA.
+He lost to his former tag partner Greg Valentine on May 31, 1997, for Wrestling International Pro.